AgaMiko/plastic-object-detection/content/about/intro.md

 weight = 10  # Order that this section will appear in.

-title = "Learn more, waste less" subtitle = "Plastic object detection in Gdańsk"
+title = "Learn more, waste less" subtitle = "Detect waste with AI in Gdańsk"

 [design.background]
   # Background color.